Q-Future/R-Bench/README.md

 | DeepseekVL        | 0.5706  | 0.5342  | 0.4756   | 0.5384  | 0.5164  | 0.4934   | **0.2540**  | **0.2341**  | 0.2089   | 0.4251  |
 | GeminiPro         | 0.6706  | 0.6211  | 0.5793   | 0.4640  | 0.4799  | 0.4510   | 0.1773  | 0.1874  | 0.1649   | 0.4219  |

+Additionally, we find that proprietary models outperform open-source models but still significantly lag behind humans, which are not yet ready for the real-world.
+Thus we welcome LMM developers to join R-Bench, extending their real-world applications.
 Above is a quick look of our benchmark.
 Please refer to our [preprint](https://www.arxiv.org/pdf/2410.05474) for full benchmark result.

 ## How to use

+### Inference (optional)